Jason Puncheon: Southampton

 On 30 January 2010, Puncheon joined Southampton which then led to his loan deal at MK Dons to be cut short.
-He scored his first goal in a 5–1 victory over Walsall, and scored again a few days later, in a 5–0 victory over Huddersfield.
+He scored his first goal in a 5–1 victory over Walsall, and scored again a few days later, in a 5–0 victory over Huddersfield Town.
+He was unable to contribute to Southampton winning the 2009–10 Football League Trophy as he was cup-tied.

 At the start of the 2010–11 season, he was a regular in the first team.
 However, when Alan Pardew lost his job just days after a 4–0 win away to Bristol Rovers, Southampton hired Nigel Adkins as manager.
 Under Adkins, he stayed in the first team, but found himself under increasing pressure from Alex Oxlade-Chamberlain for his place.
-Eventually Adkins lost patience with Puncheon's erratic performances, and dropped him to the bench in favour of 17-year-old Chamberlain, who was later sold to Arsenal for a reported £15m.
+Eventually Adkins lost patience with Puncheon's erratic performances, and dropped him to the bench in favour of 17-year-old Oxlade-Chamberlain, who was later sold to Arsenal for a reported £15m.
 On 16 November 2010, Puncheon moved on an emergency loan deal to Millwall.
-He scored his first goal on his first game for Millwall in their 1–0 victory over Middlesbrough.
+He scored his first goal in his first game for Millwall in their 1–0 victory over Middlesbrough.
 On 1 January 2011, Puncheon scored a hat-trick in the 3–0 victory over Crystal Palace.

 On 31 January 2011, Puncheon joined Blackpool on loan until the end of the season.
-He made his debut, scoring a goal, at Everton on 5 February.
+He made his debut in the Premier League, scoring a goal, at Everton on 5 February.
 He scored his second goal against Chelsea on 7 March at Bloomfield Road.
 Puncheon re-joined the Saints after Blackpool's failed attempt to fight off relegation.
 On 31 August 2011, Puncheon joined Queens Park Rangers on loan until 2 January 2012.

-He returned to the Saints after his unsuccessful loan spell at QPR, but on 21 January 2012, he publicly criticised Executive chairman Nicola Cortese.
+He returned to the Saints after his unsuccessful loan spell at QPR, but on 21 January 2012, he publicly criticised executive chairman Nicola Cortese.
 However just days later, it was revealed that Puncheon had apologised to Cortese and would be available for selection in the first team.
 He then started the next two matches: a 1–1 draw in the FA Cup at Millwall and a 1–1 draw in the Championship against Cardiff City.

-He scored his first goal of the 2012–13 season with a 30-yard volley in a league cup win at Stevenage.
+He scored his first goal of the 2012–13 season with a 30-yard volley in a League Cup win at Stevenage.
 He scored his first Premier League goal for Southampton in a 4–1 home victory against Aston Villa.
-His second came when Southampton won 3–1 away to Queens Park Rangers.
+His second came when Southampton won 3–1 away to QPR.
 He scored his third Premier League goal in the 61st minute against Reading to secure Southampton a vital 1–0 victory and move them out of the relegation zone.
-His fourth was scored to give Southampton a 2–2 draw away to the Champions of Europe Chelsea.
+His fourth was scored to give Southampton a 2–2 draw away to the then-champions of Europe, Chelsea.
 On 9 February 2013, he scored his fifth in Southampton's 3–1 home win against 2011–12 champions Manchester City.

 On 1 March 2013, Puncheon signed a new contract with Southampton, expiring in 2016.